Skip to content

 Limited-Ingredient Diets: Identifying Food Sensitivities in Dogs

-True food allergies affect 10–15% of dogs, but adverse food reactions are far more common.
+True food allergies affect just 1–2% of dogs, but adverse food reactions are far more common — and a structured elimination trial is still the only reliable way to diagnose them.

 Simon Garrett